how to gain muscle mass

 The ideal is to make gradual increases and see how you react.

-Don't you know how many calories you need?
+Don't know how many calories you need?

-The more intense your day, and your training, the higher the percentage of carbohydrates you should use.
+The more intense your day and your training, the higher the percentage of carbohydrates you should use.

-Fats, on the other hand, never use less than 10% of your caloric intake.
+As for fats, never use less than 10% of your caloric intake.

 For fats, you have our article How much fat do I need per day?